LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Thus, they support syntactic interoperability.
 All these communication standards are presented in more detail in the next sections.

-For example, the patient administration system is syntactically interoperable if it is technically interoperable and can use HL7 V2, specifically the message type “administrative admission.”
+For example, the patient administration system is syntactically interoperable if it is technically interoperable and can use HL7 V2, specifically the message type "administrative admission."
 Thereby, the patient administration system can send Mr. Russo’s administrative data to the RIS.
 If the RIS is syntactically interoperable as well, it will be able to incorporate these data in its database.

 #### 3.7.1.3 Semantic Interoperability
 Two application systems are semantically interoperable if they are syntactically interoperable and can exchange information (in the form of messages) that can be meaningfully interpreted by both and processed further.

-We can also say that the information transferred is not only “machine-readable” but also “machine-processable.”
-This means that the application system can “understand” the content of messages and act accordingly, for example, by using data for automatic decision support.
+We can also say that the information transferred is not only "machine-readable" but also "machine-processable."
+This means that the application system can "understand" the content of messages and act accordingly, for example, by using data for automatic decision support.
-Beyond mere syntactic agreement between two actors and agreement on data types or structures defined in a reference model for data representation, a prerequisite for this mutual understanding is a homogeneous, jointly agreed definition of the underlying content concepts, for example, a clinical concept such as “systolic blood pressure.”
+Beyond mere syntactic agreement between two actors and agreement on data types or structures defined in a reference model for data representation, a prerequisite for this mutual understanding is a homogeneous, jointly agreed definition of the underlying content concepts, for example, a clinical concept such as "systolic blood pressure."
 Such concepts are called detailed clinical models.
 To achieve this, two application systems must adhere to such content models which define possible content (e.g., as openEHR archetypes) or actual content (e.g., as HL7 FHIR resources or openEHR templates, Sect.
 3.7.2.8).

 Modelers who create detailed concept representations which are used for communication between systems or for querying data repositories frequently draw on already existing specialized terminology standards or terminologies such as SNOMED and LOINC (Logical Observation Identifiers Names and Codes) to enhance their models.